apphud/docs/docs/promo-offers.md

----
-id: promo-offers
-title: Subscription Offers
----
-Apps with auto-renewable subscriptions can offer a discounted price or free trial period for existing or lapsed customers.
-This feature is called subscription promotional offers and is available for users with iOS 12.2.
+Apps with auto-renewable subscriptions can offer a discounted price or free period for existing or lapsed customers.
+This feature is called subscription offers and is available for users with iOS 12.2 or higher.
 Unlike introductory offer, subscription offers can be applied as many times as you decide but requires generating a signature on your server before purchasing.
-However Apphud does everything for you.
+Apphud does the job for you.

-## Set up promotional offers in App Store Connect
+## Set up Subscription Offers in App Store Connect

 To create a new subscription offer go to [App Store Connect](https://appstoreconnect.apple.com), then go to your app's subscription product page.
 Click on the "+" option under *Subscription Prices* and then click on *Create Promotional Offer*.

 ![](assets/promo-offers-1.jpg)

-You will need to specify Reference Name, which is just title, and Promotional Offer Product Code, which is actually your promotional offer identifier.
+You will need to specify Reference Name, which is just a title, and Promotional Offer Product Code, which is actually your offer's identifier.

 ![](assets/promo-offers-2.jpg)